LorrellW/Commerce-Bank-App/README.md

 ## Scripts

-*Command*	            *Description*
+*Command* -----> *Description*
-npm run dev	        Starts the development server at http://localhost:3000 npm run build	    Builds the production-ready application npm start	        Runs the built application in production mode npm run lint	    Lints the project for code style and errors
+- `npm run dev` - Starts the development server at http://localhost:3000
+- `npm run build` - Builds the production-ready application
+- `npm start` - Runs the built application in production mode
+- `npm run lint` - Lints the project for code style and errors

 ---